By Mark Samuel –

 I was completely exhausted at the end of it, but at least I felt we’d worked out all the bugs and were ready for our first test run with an audience of 10 teammates, colleagues and friends.

 The morning of the event, I was excited, confident, and ready to wow the participants with my first virtual training.

 Within the first 2 hours, we discovered that what we thought would be great, didn’t work at all.

 Tech that we thought would be so easy was confusing and challenging for the participants.

 And the list went on…

-Our test audience was gracious, but the event was a disaster.
+Our test audience was gracious, but the virtual training was a disaster.

 I was so embarrassed at delivering a train wreck that was far below my standards.